maddenp/condev/README.md

 This also installs dependency packages providing:

-- `conda-build` and `conda-verify` for building conda packages and interpreting their metadata
+- `conda-build` for building conda packages and interpreting their metadata
 - `jq` for extracting select metadata values from conda-package metadata
 - A late-model `make` for using the convenient targets defined by the `condev` `Makefile`s